 A few people had warned me about the southern heat, but I wasn’t prepared for that level of sheer humidity.
 You could feel, taste and smell the humidity and I was literally praying for it to rain – which it did, several times.
 Charleston will make you truly appreciate the beauty of a cold water bottle.

 Charleston also has a really handy visitors centre with all the tourist information as well as two sets of toilets and free drinking taps.
-It can be a life saver when you’re craving the cooling caress of air con or you need to steal a few minutes of WIFI.
+It can be a lifesaver when you’re craving the cooling caress of air con or you need to steal a few minutes of WIFI.

 The Old Slave Mart Museum is the only place I had planned to see prior to arriving in Charleston.
-It’s a fairly small museum consisting of two floors and both floors display information, artefacts and personal stories from the new world slave trade.
+It’s a fairly small museum consisting of two floors.
+Both floors display information, artefacts and personal stories from the new world slave trade.